A Little Goes a Long Way

-A Little Goes a Long Way is the debut EP by American girl group The Castellows.
+A Little Goes a Long Way is the debut EP by American country music band the Castellows.
 It was released on February 9, 2024, by Warner Music Nashville.
 The album was produced by Trina Shoemaker.

 The first single from the EP, "No. 7 Road", was released on October 24, 2023.

 Composition

 Of the seven songs, all six of the group's original songs were written or co-written by group members.